SC-Networks/evalanche-soap-api-connector/docs/mailing.md

 ): MailingArticle[]
 ```

-Updates the title of a mailing
+Update the title of a mailing

 ```
 updateTitle(